 As of 2019, WeWork had signed $18 billion worth of leases over the next few years and committed to renting 14 million square feet of office space worldwide.
-The company has written off massive losses as the cost of massive growth and valued itself at $47 billion at its peak.
+The company had written off massive losses as the cost of massive growth and valued itself at $47 billion at its peak.
 After a rocky few months in late 2019 and early 2020, today the company is back in the black and sees a promising future ahead.
 It's important to note that loss periods are not abnormal for startups, especially in the case of WeWork's unusual business model.

-From the perspective of a landlord WeWork's business model makes more sense despite the high fixed costs and long-term lease agreements.
-For commercial property owners and managers, It's easier to have one contract with a single large company for a fixed period than to find and lease to several different tenants for shorter periods, especially if the building is in a challenging real estate market.
+From the perspective of a landlord, WeWork's business model makes sense despite the high fixed costs and long-term lease agreements.
+For commercial property owners and managers, it's easier to have one contract with a single large company for a fixed period than to find and lease to several different tenants for shorter periods, especially if the building is in a challenging real estate market.
 Overall, the managing efforts and negotiation processes are much less troublesome with one tenant, and WeWork usually leases properties for 10 years.
-This takes less time and resources away from the building owner and takes care of the biggest concern for landlords - vacancy rates.
+This takes less time and resources away from the building owner while taking care of the biggest concern for landlords—vacancy rates.
 WeWork has also garnered enormous media exposure by attracting young, innovative businesses and curating established corporate clients.